CB3 Hush Review

 Above average sound quality for ANC wireless Bluetooth headphones.

 The sound quality is good as well.
-You can’t really expect audiophile Hi-Fi sound but it has a nice balance of ranges with slight emphasis on bass.
+You can’t really expect audiophile Hi-Fi sound but it has a nice balance of ranges with a slight emphasis on bass.
 At least that’s our opinion.

 If you’re a basshead these won’t be your favorite headphones but you’ll still like them quite a lot.
 You won’t get an audiophile but still a nice listening experience anywhere you go.